nsrr/msp-data-dictionary/README.md

 ### Testing

-The msp-data-dictionary data dictionary is tested using the [Spout Gem](https://github.com/sleepepi/spout).
+The MSP data dictionary is tested using the
+[Spout Gem](https://github.com/sleepepi/spout).

 Data dictionary tests can be run by typing: